TriplyDB/Documentation/docs/triply-etl/enrich/shacl/sparql-rules.md

 We can run this query directly from TriplyETL, and this will result in the correct deductions.
 In fact, this is why [SPARQL Construct](../sparql/construct.md) is one of the enrichment configuration languages that are supported by TriplyETL.

-### Step 2: Create the node shape
+### Step 1B: Create the node shape

-However, SPARQL Rules add more features on top of SPARQL Construct.
-A SPARQL Rule is added to the information model.
+In Step 1A, we used a SPARQL Construct query to deduce new data.In this step, we will wrap that query inside a SPARQL Rule.
+This allows us to relate the rule to our information model.

 In the information model, rules are related to node shapes.
 When instance data conforms to the node shape, the SPARQL Rule is executed.
 Notice that this is different from calling SPARQL Construct queries directly, where we must determine when to run which query.
 SPARQL Rules are triggered by the information model instead.
 This has many benefits, especially for large collections of business rules, where the execution order may no longer be straightforward.

 In order for our SPARQL Construct query to be triggered by a node shape, we need to identify some target criterion that will allow the node shape to trigger the query.
 One target criterion for node shapes is `sh:targetClass`.
 We can trigger the SPARQL Construct query for every instance of the class `sdo:Person`.
 This means that we move the check of whether a resource is a person from the SPARQL Construct query into the node shape.
 This results in the following linked data snippet: